turboflakes/one-t/LEGENDS.md

 ✓i: Total number of implicit votes.
 ✓e: Total number of explicit votes.
 ✗v: Total number of missed votes by the validator.
-✓ba: Total number of blocks containing populated bitfields from the validator.
+✓b: Total number of blocks containing populated bitfields from the validator.
-✗bu: Total number of blocks with bitfields unavailable or empty from the validator.
+✗b: Total number of blocks with bitfields unavailable or empty from the validator.
 GRD: Grade reflects the Backing Votes Ratio.
 MVR: Missed Votes Ratio.
 BAR: Bitfields Availability Ratio.